sean-r-martin/sean-r-martin.github.io/README.md

-# Portfolio Website
+# Personal Website

 #### Purpose:
-* This website is to display my portfolio of coding projects.
+* This is my personal website to share information about myself and display my portfolio of coding projects.